kietnv/vireader/README.md

 Use Answer_Extractor_Training.ipynb and Answer_Extractor_Testing.ipynb for the training and testing phases of the answer extractor component of the ViReader system.

-# Evaluation on Other Datasets
+# Dataset Links

-ViNewsQA is available at: https://sites.google.com/uit.edu.vn/kietnv/datasets
+UIT-ViQuAD and UIT-ViNewsQA are available at: https://sites.google.com/uit.edu.vn/kietnv/datasets

 BiPaR is available at: https://multinlp.github.io/BiPaR